-The State of Pennsylvania does offer federally funded rehab programs for those people that are financially challenged, do not have private insurance, and are unable to pay for a private rehab program.
-Knowing the treatment services offered by a rehab center is important because this can mean a significant difference in the effectiveness of the addict’s treatment in addition to time and cost associated with recovery.
+The State of Pennsylvania does offer federally funded rehab programs for those people that are financially challenged.
+And if they do not have private insurance, and are unable to pay for a private rehab program.
+Knowing the treatment services offered by a rehab center is important.
+Why ?
+Because this can mean a significant difference in the effectiveness of the addict’s treatment in addition to time and cost associated with recovery.

 Alcohol abuse, or alcoholism, is a physical addiction that affects an individual’s mind, body, and spirit.
 Alcoholism can rob an individual of their health, family, finances, career, friends, and even their life.
 Since alcohol is physically addictive, it is important for an individual wishing to end their addiction to do so under proper medical supervision in order to prevent dangerous health repercussions.

 It is important to find the best rehabilitation program that fits your needs.
 If you have questions or trouble making a decision which is the alcohol rehabilitation program for you please contact The Watershed.

 Our staff is experienced in matching your needs with the best rehab program or dual diagnosis for you.
 With the Watershed staffs’ vast knowledge of the addiction treatment services, you will feel more comfortable with your choice.

 Call toll free on our addiction helpline NOW at 1-800-861-1768 (staffed 24 hours, 7 days a week) or visit us at http://thewatershed.com for assistance and allow us locate a rehabilitation program that will make a difference in your life.